California High-Speed Rail: Funding history

 In 2014, the California State Legislature voted to appropriate $250 million in state cap-and-trade revenue for the Authority, along with 25% of all future revenue until the end of 2030.
 By December 2023, it had received $11.7 billion through the cap-and-trade appropriation.
 Unlike all other funding, this is the only persistent income stream for the Authority.
-With a conservative projection of $750 million in annual revenue, the Authority expects this source to yield $5.3 billion before expiration.
+With a conservative projection of $750 million in annual revenue, the Authority expected this source to yield $5.3 billion before expiration.
+The legislature later extended this funding from 2030 to 2045 with a fixed $1 billion dollars a year for CAHSR.

 In May 2019, the FRA under the Trump-Pence administration announced that $929 million in funding that were awarded under ARRA/FY10 in 2009 but had not yet been paid out would be withheld and cancelled.
 The reasons given were that the Authority had not made reasonable progress, and that the State of California under Governor Gavin Newsom abandoned the original goal of connecting San Francisco with Los Angeles, both being in violation of the federal funding agreement.
 In June 2021, the Biden-Harris Administration reinstated the funding.

 In September 2023, the Authority obtained a $202 million FRA grant to design and construct six grade separations in Shafter, California, part of the southward extension from the initial 119 mi towards Bakersfield.

 In December 2023, the Biden-Harris administration awarded the CAHSR project $3.1 billion of federal funding under another FRA grant program, making it the largest federal commitment since the ARRA-grant in 2009.
 The same grant also approved $3 billion for Brightline West, a similar but privately-run high speed rail project aiming to connect Los Angeles with Las Vegas.
 Both FRA grant programs were funded under the Infrastructure Investment and Jobs Act (IIJA).